 Remember when you are at your job, if the conduct feels uncomfortable, affects your job performance and/or is causing you severe mental distress, you will want to immediately seek the professional advice of an NYC, New Jersey and PA employment law and sexual harassment attorney.

-For a FREE Consultation in NY, NJ & Philadelphia call us to schedule with an experienced attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C.
-You can reach us online or by calling 877-4NYLAWS.
+For a FREE Consultation in NY, NJ & Philadelphia call us to schedule with an experienced attorney at the Derek Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami.
+You can reach us online or by calling 877-469-5297.
 Our employment law attorneys handle cases involving discrimination, sexual harassment, and other employment-related lawsuits.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-We also have offices in New Jersey, Philadelphia and Washington D.C.
+We also have offices in New Jersey, Philadelphia and Miami

 We are here to serve you.
 Call us today.